Balanites aegyptiaca: Distribution

+Balanites aegyptiaca is native to Africa (almost the entire continent excluding South Africa, Namibia, Madagascar, Senegal and Tunisia) and Western Asia (from Syria south to Yemen).

+Habitat

+It can be found in many kinds of habitat, tolerating a wide variety of soil types, from sand to heavy clay, and climatic moisture levels, from arid to subhumid.
+It is relatively tolerant of flooding, livestock activity, and wildfire.

 Cultivation

 Food

-Balanites aegyptiaca has been cultivated in Egypt for more than 4000 years, and stones placed in tombs as votive offerings have been found as far back as the Twelfth Dynasty.
+Balanites aegyptiaca has been cultivated in Egypt for more than 4,000 years, and stones placed in tombs as votive offerings have been found as far back as the Twelfth Dynasty.
 The tree was described in 1592 by Prospero Alpini under the name 'agihalid'.
 Linnaeus regarded it as a species of Ximenia, but Michel Adanson proposed the new genus of Agialid.
 The genus Balanites was founded in 1813 by Delile.

 The yellow, single-seeded fruit is edible, but bitter.
 Many parts of the plant are used as famine foods in Africa; the leaves are eaten raw or cooked, the oily seed is boiled to make it less bitter and eaten mixed with sorghum, and the flowers can be eaten.
 The tree is considered valuable in arid regions because it produces fruit even in dry times.
 The fruit can be fermented for alcoholic beverages.

 The seed cake remaining after the oil is extracted is commonly used as animal fodder in Africa.
 The seeds of the Balanites aegyptiaca have molluscicide effect on Biomphalaria pfeifferi.

 Where the species coexist, African elephants consume the desert date.